-Peer-to-peer (P2P) payment systems have become widely used in the small business and gig economy as a way for buyers to pay sellers for goods and services — Getty Images/mapodile
+Peer-to-peer (P2P) payment systems have become widely used in the small business and gig economy as a way for buyers to pay sellers for goods and services. — Getty Images/JulPro

-The usage of peer-to-peer, or platform-to-platform, payment systems (also known as P2P) over the last few years has become prolific.
-Though these platforms started as “social networks” for payments between friends and family members, they have become widely used in the small business and gig economy as a way for buyers to pay sellers for goods and services So pervasive are P2P payments that digital transactions are expected to account for $1 trillion by 2023.
+The use of peer-to-peer payment systems (also known as P2Ps) has become increasingly popular in recent years.
+Though these platforms started as “social networks” for payments between friends and family members, they have become widely used in the small business and gig economy as a way for buyers to pay sellers for goods and services.
+P2P payments have become so common that digital transactions are expected to exceed $1 trillion by 2023.

-There is little guidance and a lot of confusion about the tax implications of doing business through these platforms.
-However, they do exist and the government is stepping up its regulations around accounting for and reporting of P2P financials.
+There has historically been little guidance and a lot of confusion about the tax implications of doing business through these platforms.
+However, this information is becoming more readily available, and the government is increasing its regulations around accounting for and reporting of P2P financials.
+Here’s what you need to know about P2P system income tax reporting for the 2023 tax year.

 The top P2P players

-Venmo, CashApp, PayPal, and Zelle are currently among the most popular digital payment platforms.
+Venmo, CashApp, PayPal, and Zelle remain the most popular digital payment platforms.
 They all facilitate mobile payments through bank-to-bank communications and are seeing increasing adoption by individuals and companies alike.
-They each have their positive and negative points and all seem to be constantly making upgrades and offering new services as the field becomes more competitive with solutions from Apple Pay Cash, Google Pay, and Facebook becoming more popular.
+They each have their positive and negative points, and all seem to be constantly making upgrades and offering new services as the field becomes more competitive with solutions from Apple Pay Cash, Google Pay, and Facebook becoming more popular.

 The IRS expects businesses generating income through any third-party app to report it the same way they would report payments through more traditional means, such as cash or checks.